Cavcode/darksun/README.md

 ## Core Framework

-The entire module rests on Michael Sinclair's (squattonmonk) core framework.
+The entire module rests on Michael Sinclair's (squattingmonk) [core framework](https://github.com/squattingmonk/nwn-core-framework).
 The `framework` folder is a fork directly off his repository.  **There will be no pull requests accepted that involve changes to any script in this folder.**

 ## Plugins